Our Maths Vision:

 - Practice the KIRF (Key Instant Recall Facts) Practice these every term, children will be assessed on their KIRF each Half-Term.

-We are adopting a maths scheme called Power Maths to support our teaching of maths.
+We are adopting a maths scheme called White Rose Maths to support our teaching of maths.

 Proverbs 1:5 ESV